 The carrying values and assessment of impairment of exploration and evaluation assets are based on costs incurred and management's estimate of net recoverable value.
 Estimates may not necessarily reflect actual recoverable value as this will be dependent on the development program, the nature of the mineral deposit, commodity prices, adequate funding and the ability of the Company to achieve commercial production.
-The recoverable amount of the Naranjillo project is dependent on the probabilities assigned to the various option payments and discount rates used in the discounted cash flows calculation.

-On February 24, 2020, the Company sold one of its four mineral assets, the Naranjillo property, to Fresnillo PLC for US \$500,000.
-Fresnillo granted the Company a 3% net smelter return ("NSR") royalty.
-Fresnillo will also make advance royalty payments of US \$100,000 annually starting February 2021 until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.
+On February 25, 2020, the Company completed the sale of one of its four mineral assets, the Naranjillo property, to Fresnillo PLC for US \$500,000.
+Fresnillo granted the Company a 3% net smelter return royalty.
+Starting February 2021, Fresnillo will also make advance royalty payments of US \$100,000 annually until the earlier of (i) US \$1,000,000 of advance royalty payments have been paid, or (ii) Naranjillo commences commercial production of minerals.